juanparati/MyBackup/README.md

 The following casts are available:

 - string (Default)
-- bool (When variable is equal to "true" or 1 then is cast as true)
+- bool (When a variable is equal to "true" or 1 then is cast as true)
 - int
 - float
 - json (Convert a JSON string into an array)